Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/scene/orbit_the_camera_around_an_object/README.md

 <h2>Use case</h2>

-As a user I want to fixate the camera on a target, such as a model plane, and learn how to customise the camera to show exactly the scene I want by restricting orientation, distance from target and how the camera mimics the objects orientation, so that I can provide my customers with the most optimum experience for the data I want to show.
+Fixing the camera to a target object, such as a model plane, allows its interactions with the target to be customised by e.g. restricting orientation, distance from target and how the camera mimics the objects orientation.
+This gives complete control over how the target object is shown and interacted with in a scene view.

 <h2>How to use the sample</h2>